LevIgnatev/galaxy_morphology/lab_notes.md

 Finished the first notebook a couple of days ago.
 Also split the entire dataset in two parts: the one used for training and the one for the final evaluation.

 ## 2025-10-06
-Second notebook on the preprocessing (02_preproc.ipynb) added.
+Second notebook on the preprocessing (02_preproc.ipynb) added + 03_baselines notebook started.
+Improved baseline model to avoid overfitting.
+Started working on the baseline captioner.